In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 }

-Now, Run the application, this time you will see It will successfully read the active message that is present in the Queue and you are done with the demo.
+Now, press F5 to run the application.
+This time, see that it successfully read the active message in the Queue, as shown in the screenshot below, and you are done with the demo.

 - How To Access App Setting Azure Functions